pagemachine/renovate-config/README.md

 This rule groups all TYPO3 packages into a single update.
 Technically all TYPO3 packages must be updated at once since all depend on each other with the same version.

-Finall see the Renovate docs about [Configuration Options](https://docs.renovatebot.com/configuration-options/) and [Default Presets](https://docs.renovatebot.com/presets-default/) for all features and tweaks.
+Finally see the Renovate docs about [Configuration Options](https://docs.renovatebot.com/configuration-options/) and [Default Presets](https://docs.renovatebot.com/presets-default/) for all features and tweaks.